fran-byte/fran-byte/README.md

  # Welcome to My GitHub Profile!

 ## About Me
-I'm Francisco, with over 25 years of experience in the electronics field, focusing on the maintenance and repair of banking machinery, ATMs, and recyclers.
-My career spans both the banking and retail sectors, where I've gained solid expertise in diagnosing and repairing PCBs, as well as working with complex mechanical systems.
+I am Francisco, with over 25 years of experience in the electronics sector, specializing in the maintenance and repair of banking machinery and ATMs.
+I have solid experience in PCB diagnostics and complex mechanical systems.

 ## Interests
 I am passionate about photography, a hobby that complements my attention to detail.